 * The elective courses available might change from year to year.
 Students can choose from a list of available courses at the beginning of each semester.

-The Faculty of the BSc in Psychology
+Click here to see the Faculty of the BSc in Psychology